In pictures: Queen Elizabeth II in North America

 A reciprocal visit to Scotland by the Eisenhowers two years later ended with a promise that she would send the president the recipe for drop scones, a Scottish delicacy for which he had developed a taste.

-"Seeing a picture of you in today's newspaper in front of a barbeque grilling quail reminding me that I have never sent you the recipe of the drop scones I promised you at Balmoral," the Queen wrote the following year.
-"I now hasten to do so and I do hope you find them successful".
+"Seeing a picture of you in today's newspaper in front of a barbeque grilling quail reminded me that I have never sent you the recipe of the drop scones I promised you at Balmoral," the Queen wrote the following year.
+"I now hasten to do so and I do hope you find them successful."

 The Queen visited Canada more than any other country during her reign.
 During one visit in 1977, Prime Minister Pierre Trudeau took the Queen to a Canadian football game.